elifesciences/elife-continuum-documentation/README.md

 ### [https://github.com/elifesciences/elife-dashboard](https://github.com/elifesciences/elife-dashboard)

-Flask app publishing dashboard that can trigger article publication, the scheduling of future publication, and the previewing of articles.
+The elife-dashboard is a small flask app that shows information about how an article has been processed through the system.
+By default articles are not published immediately in the system, and they require human approval.
+The publishing dashboard provides the mechanism for this approval.
+The publishing dashboard can trigger a workflow that sets the published state of an article on the Drupal site.
+The workflow communicates via a REST API that Drupal exposes for this purpose.
+The publishing dashboard can also be used to schedule articles for future publication.
+It does scheduling by setting information in the `elife-article-scheduler`

 ### [https://github.com/elifesciences/elife-article-scheduler](https://github.com/elifesciences/elife-article-scheduler)